NBISweden/AGAT/docs/tools/agat_sp_statistics.md

     Integer - Percentile to compute.
 Default is 90.

+- **-r** or **--raw**

+    Bolean - When this option is used, the raw data (same as used to create histogram of distribution of the features) are printed in a dedicated folder with raw_data suffix.

 - **--yaml**

-    Bolean - When this option is activated , a second output will be printed either in STDOUT if no output provided or in <output.yaml> (a .yaml suffix is added to the --output value provided)
+    Bolean - When this option is activated, a second output will be printed either in STDOUT if no output provided or in <output.yaml> (a .yaml suffix is added to the --output value provided).

 - **-c** or **--config**